fmorrison42/100DaysofCloud/Journey/002/Readme.md

 ## Cloud Research

-- ✍️ Document your trial and errors.
-Share what you tried to learn and understand about the cloud topic or while completing micro-project.
 The trial and error here was mostly having to try about a dozen times to get the trial setup.
 In the end, I had to start over with a new tenant.

-## Try yourself

-✍️ Add a mini tutorial to encourage the reader to get started learning something new about the cloud.

 ### Step 1 — Setup a Trial Microsoft 365 E3 License for ClandaTechnology.com Tenant